Invega extended-release tabletsPronunciation

 Brand Name: Invega

-Invega extended-release tablets is an atypical antipsychotic.
+Invega extended-release tablets are an atypical antipsychotic.
 It may increase the risk of death when used to treat mental problems caused by dementia in elderly patients.
 Most of the deaths were linked to heart problems or infection.
-Invega extended-release tablets is not approved to treat mental problems caused by dementia.
+Invega extended-release tablets are not approved to treat mental problems caused by dementia.
 Discuss any questions or concerns with your doctor.

 Treating schizophrenia or schizoaffective disorder.
 It may also be used for other conditions as determined by your doctor.

-Invega extended-release tablets is an atypical antipsychotic.
+Invega extended-release tablets are an atypical antipsychotic.
 Exactly how it works is not known.
 It is thought to work by affecting certain substances in the brain.

 Do NOT use Invega extended-release tablets if: